 Step 3.
 Building Your Sub-Components (but not in code!)

-Now that you have a blueprint for your software it’s time to get to the fun part, writing your code!
+Now that you have a blueprint for your software it’s time to get to the fun part, writing your program!
 If you’re a new programmer, it’s also likely the most difficult too.
-But that’s okay!
-I promise it gets easier the more you practice and it’s honestly the best feeling in the world when you figure something out (biased opinion, I know).

 Step 4.
 Clean Up and Refactor Your Code

 You may be thinking, “Grant, what’s wrong with you?
 I am on one of the last steps and I haven’t written a single line of code!”.
 That’s right.
 Good programmers realize that good code isn’t written on the fly.
 You need a full picture of what is going on in your codebase (or what will be going on), then find the most optimal solution of how it will be coded.

 That’s basically what we just did!
 There is one more step we need to run through before we can be confident in how we are approaching the problem and that the code is the best we can make it.

 When you look over your blueprint, you should start to see some patterns in reused functionality.
 This is our chance to build out the reusable bits of code your project will be using.
 By doing this we are using DRY (Don’t Repeat Yourself!) coding practices that will not only speed up our development process but make it more maintainable and improve our code quality as well!
 It is arguably the most important step.

 Think of this portion as a tiny code library specifically for your project filled with methods and functions that will make your lives easier.